CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

   To select a database, use `tac_database` parameter, which takes one of the values ("h2", "mysql", "oracle", "mssql", "postgresql", "mariadb") and also specify database name, host, port, username and password.
 For example:
   ```
-  tac_database: "h2"
+  tac_database: "mysql"
   tac_db_host: 'localhost'
   tac_db_port: 3306
   tac_db_name: 'talend_administrator'
   tac_db_user: 'talend'
   tac_db_password: 'talend'
   ```
+  If you want to use h2 database, remaining parameters are optional.
 - JobServer

-  To set up JobServer, use `tac_setup_jobserver` parameter, for which allowed values are "yes" or "no".
+  To configure JobServer settings, use `tac_setup_jobserver` parameter, for which allowed values are "yes" or "no".
 If the value is "yes", then you need to specify JobServer name, host, command port, file transfer port, monitoring port and also username and password if specified.
 For example:
   ```
   tac_setup_jobserver: 'yes'
   tac_jobserver_name: 'jobserver'